-- Private nonprofit This could bean existing nonprofit organization or a new organization composed of representatives from stakeholder groups. - Private for-profit corporation There have been limited attempts at this model. - Public-private partnership In this model, a private corporation and a public entity jointly invest capital and operate the water bank.
+- Public Most existing water banks are operated by a federal, state, or local governmental agency or an administrative board specifically developed to provide administrative oversight. - Private nonprofit This could bean existing nonprofit organization or a new organization composed of representatives from stakeholder groups. - Private for-profit corporation There have been limited attempts at this model. - Public-private partnership In this model, a private corporation and a public entity jointly invest capital and operate the water bank.

 The administrative costs also will be affected by what services a water bank chooses to offer.
 At the least, a water bank might aggregate water supplies from willing sellers and facilitate the sale to buyers.
-Other services may include: 168
+Other services may include:174

 - Registry of water rights or entitlements.

 - Regulating or setting market prices.

 - Setting and implementing long-term strategic policies and daily operations.

 - Establishing whether the bank operates on a year-by-year or continual basis.

 - Determining which rights can be banked.

 - Quantifying the bankable water.

 - Specifying who can purchase or rent from the bank.

 - Setting transfer or contract terms.

 - Dealing with any regulatory agencies.

 - Resolving disputes.